Mary Kostakidis: Activism

 Kostakidis has a long-standing interest in social justice and continues to engage in public discourse, delivering lectures, chairing public forums and contributing editorial opinion articles in the mainstream press and independent online media.

 Julian Assange

 Kostakidis has supported Julian Assange.
-In 2011, she presented Assange with the Sydney Peace Foundation’s Gold Medal for peace with justice.
+In 2011, she presented Assange with the Sydney Peace Foundation's Gold Medal for peace with justice.
 She described WikiLeaks as an "ingenious website that has shifted the power balance between citizen and the state by exposing what governments really get up to in our name".
 She said the treatment of Assange by the US was intended to "shut down WikiLeaks and criminalise the activity of this publisher".
 She has criticised Assange's extradition trial in the UK and the media for a lack of interest in the case.

+Israel and Palestine conflict

+In July 2024, the Zionist Federation of Australia said it would lodge a complaint with the Australian Human Rights Commission alleging that Kostakidis breached racial discrimination laws by posting on X a link to a speech by Hezbollah secretary-general Hassan Nasrallah.
+Kostakidis said "The point of that tweet was to say that Israel is inviting an escalation, it’s inviting retribution because it is conducting a genocide".

 Personal life

-Her second husband is Ian Wilcox, a cardiologist.
-The couple married in Venice.
+Her second husband is Professor Ian Wilcox, a cardiologist.